 Etienne Wenger captures why and how a community of practice can help an organization succeed.
 This is a timely post as I’m in the midst of a series of talks about learning and collaboration in the workplace.
 He describes the larger vision of understanding communities of practice as an integral component of an organization’s strategic capabilities.
 I’ll certainly use his message in my talks with organizational leaders.

-• Co-Founder, Youth Profit - Canada's Network for Youth Employment
+• Co-Founder, Youth Profit - Canada's Network for Youth Employment (in development)

 • National Youth Service (Jamaica) - Corporate Outreach Strategy

 • My Normal Website - Children with rare diseases